Kitware/CMake/Help/guide/ide-integration/index.rst

 If a Makefile or Ninja generator is used to generate the build tree, it is not recommended to invoke ``make`` or ``ninja`` directly.
-Instead, it is recommended that the IDE invoke :manual:`cmake(1)` with the ``--build`` argument, which will in turn invoke the appropriate build tool.
+Instead, it is recommended that the IDE invoke :manual:`cmake(1)` with the :option:`--build <cmake --build>` argument, which will in turn invoke the appropriate build tool.

 If an IDE project generator is used, such as :generator:`Xcode` or one of the Visual Studio generators, and the IDE understands the project format used, the